Middle East and Africa

 Horizontal Agreements in the Environmental Context: In 2020, the OECD issued a paper that discusses whether competition policy should be influenced by sustainability.
 The 2020 paper follows the OECD's 2010 paper, which considers, from national perspectives, the interaction between horizontal agreements with environmental goals and competition law policies.

 The 2020 paper also analyses the substantive application of competition law to sustainability issues by exploring the extent to which competition law can be interpreted in a way that fosters or limits sustainability initiatives.
 In addition, Australia and New Zealand, Germany, Greece, Lithuania and the Netherlands have submitted contributions to this discussion.
 The OECD's 2020 paper provides a thorough introduction to the state of play of sustainability in the context of competition law.
 It encourages agencies to be clear about their objectives and priorities in order to provide clarity on how sustainability fits into competition law, with formal and informal guidance emphasised.
 It also examines approval procedures, sandboxing, admissible evidence, capacity, fining, and international co-operation as possible measures to further sustainable goals.
 In December 2021, the OECD roundtable assessed these issues again and published a follow-up paper specifically on environmental considerations in competition enforcement.
 Additionally, the 2022 OECD Competition Open Day addressed, inter alia, Green Innovation.
+Lastly, in December 2022, OECD Global Forum on Competition will discuss the goals of competition policy including the question on whether "competition law and policy needs to adapt as a policy instrument to better accommodate socio-economic trends such as the rising importance of sustainability".

 Merger and Antitrust Rules: Although South Africa was one of the first countries to adopt a public interest provision in its competition law in 1998 (whereby, in the aftermath of apartheid, an exemption for inter alia "firms controlled or owned by historically disadvantaged persons ("HDPs") to become competitive" was created), the law does not currently expressly provide for sustainability as a relevant public interest exemption.